-Temasek To Increase Stake In Keppel Corporation: What Investors Should Know
+Temasek Drops Bid for Keppel Corporation (SGX: BN4): What Investors Should Know

 In what is probably the biggest news of the Singapore stock market in some time to come is that of Temasek looking to raise its stake in Keppel Corporation (SGX: BN4).
 This was announced after lunchtime today.